AnandD14/AnandD14/README.md

 - 👋 Hi, I’m @AnandD14
-- 👀 I’m interested in solving programming challenges and is flexible with any praogramming languages.
+- 👀 I’m interested in solving programming challenges and flexible with any pragramming languages.
 - 🌱 I’m currently learning Django and Flutter
 - 💞️ I’m looking for an opportunity to start my career
 - 📫 Please contact me via danand241@gmail.com